-4) Be Sure to Store Firewood 20+ Feet Away from Your Home
+4. Store Firewood 20+ Feet Away from Your Home

 If you suspect that you have pests in your house or on your property, the best way to get rid of them is with the help of a pro.
 Connect with a pest removal company and say good-bye to annoying critters for good.